waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 **However all our examples pass, so it's a perfect time to commit our changes and push it to Github (:pill: [Version Control with Git](https://github.com/makersacademy/course/blob/master/pills/git.md)).
 **

+:running_shirt_with_sash: ATHLETIC WAYPOINT - try re-creating the code so far from scratch without looking at the tutorial.

 [TODO link to stage 4 refactoring]